hoshdog/equanimity/functions/README.md

 This directory contains the backend Cloud Functions for the Equanimity application.

-## OneDrive Integration Setup
+## Integrations Setup (OneDrive & Microsoft Teams)

-To enable the OneDrive integration, you must configure an Azure App Registration and set the required environment variables for your functions.
+To enable the OneDrive and/or Microsoft Teams integrations, you must configure an Azure App Registration and set the required environment variables for your functions.

 ### 1. Azure App Registration

 1. Go to the [Azure Portal](https://portal.azure.com/) and navigate to **Microsoft Entra ID > App registrations**.
 2. Click **New registration**.
-3. Give it a name (e.g., "EquanimityAppOneDriveIntegration").
+3. Give it a name (e.g., "EquanimityAppIntegration").
 4. Select **Accounts in this organizational directory only (Single tenant)**.
 5. Click **Register**.